chantzos/__/README.md

   variable v = funcall (cond, `(arg) if (arg) 1; else 0;`);

 The string inside the backquote characters is evaluated at runtime.
-It's like an unamed function syntax without the braces:
+It's like an unnamed function syntax without the braces:

  (arg)
 {